hofstadter-io/studios-docs/content/basics/pages.md

 You may use any of the components there.
 The thing to know is that you must prepend
 "__RS.__" to the component's opening and closing tags.
+You also have access to all of [bootstrap 4](https://getbootstrap.com/docs/4.0/getting-started/introduction/).

 For example:

 ```html